vylorane/open-data-exercise/README.md

 However, Processing currently works only with Java 8.
 In order to have the Java Extensions for Visual Studio Code run the program with Java 8, instead of any newer version, you must do the following:

 1. Download and install the j[dk8u242-b08 version of OpenJDK 8](https://github.com/AdoptOpenJDK/openjdk8-binaries/releases/tag/jdk8u242-b08) - on MacOS, select the appropriate `.pkg` file; for Windows, select the appropriate `.msi` file (be sure to select the file with `jdk` in its name, not the one with `jre` in its name).
 1. Note the file path to the `Contents/Home` sub-directory where this new JDK was installed.
 On Mac, it is probably in `"/Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home"`.
-On Windows, it will be in a similar directory.
+On Windows, it will be in a similar directory, probably `C:\Program Files (x86)\AdoptOpenJDK\jdk-8.0.242.08-hotspot`, which would have to have its back slashes escaped to be `"C:\\Program Files (x86)\\AdoptOpenJDK\\jdk-8.0.242.08-hotspot"` in the settings file.
 We'll refer to this directory later as `THE_PATH_TO_JDK_8`.
 1. In Visual Studio Code, go to Settings (MacOS: `Code`->`Preferences`->`Settings`; Windows: `File`->`Preferences`->`Settings`), and enter "`java jdt ls java home` in the search field.
 You should see an option with a link to `Edit in settings.json` - click that link to open that file in the editor.
 1. In the `settings.json`, edit the "`java.configuration.runtimes`" setting so that it includes the new JDK.
 If an existing JDK is listed there, you an keep both.
 For example (replace `THE_PATH_TO_JDK_8` with the correct path for your newly-installed JDK) :
    ```javascript